peasant98/courtreservation-1/README.md

 # CourtsReservationSystem

-A Basketball Court Reservation System (for the University of Colorado Boulder) using the Django Web Framework.
+A Basketball Court Reservation System (for the University of Colorado Boulder's Rec Center) using the Django Web Framework.